-The Center for Brooklyn History is proud to offer weekly programs, both virtual and in person.
+The Center for Brooklyn History is proud to offer weekly programs.
 See what's coming up here!

 Upcoming Events